Community Based Student Education and Training NorthFL.Ahec

 Community-based clinical training experiences focus on the primary care needs of the medically underserved and help in building the future capacity of the students to deliver patient services to target populations.
 These clinical training rotations promote and assure the distribution of the health workforce in north Florida by providing training opportunities in rural and underserved communities for medical and physician assistant students.
 All health professions student training activities include patient care interactions and cultivate student interest in future practice in rural or medically underserved areas.

 Northeast Florida AHEC recruits and trains preceptors from county health departments, community health centers, rural hospitals and clinics, mental health facilities, private physician offices, schools, and others that host clinical rotations for students.
-For more information on how to become a preceptor, contact Tonia Harris, Executive Director, or Julie Seals, Federal and Wellness Program Manager.
+For more information on how to become a preceptor, contact Tonia Harris, Executive Director, or Jennifer Smidt Federal and Wellness Program Coordinator.

 Medical Student Rotations